Fish Embryo Development Stages

 To better understand the different stages of fish embryo development, we should provide some background on basic embryology concepts.
 These include understanding different egg types and the phases which make up early embryonic development.

 Different eggs are often differentiated by how much yolk is contained within and how it is distributed.
-The yolk is the part of the egg which provides nutrients to allow the embryo to survive.
+The yolk is the part of the egg that provides nutrients to allow the embryo to survive.
 Some eggs do not contain yolk as they get their nutrition from other food sources such as a parasite feeding off a host body.
 The yolk is scientifically known as the vitellus, which might be helpful as we often think of yolks being those which belong to chicken or duck eggs.
 As we said above, the embryo forms from the union of an egg (or ovum) and the spermatozoa.

 Types of eggs based on yolk distribution:

 - Isolecithal eggs: the yolk is uniformly distributed throughout the interior of the egg.
-It is typical in cnidarians (such as jellyfish or coral), echinoderms (such as sea urchins), nemerteans (ribbon worms) and mammals (including humans).
+It is typical in cnidarians (such as jellyfish or coral), echinoderms (such as sea urchins), nemerteans (ribbon worms), and mammals (including humans).

 - Centrolecithal eggs: as the name suggests, the yolk is held within the center of the egg.
-Cytoplasm surrounds the yolk which, in turn, surrounds the nucleus which will give rise to the embryo.
+Cytoplasm surrounds the yolk which, in turn, surrounds the nucleus that will give rise to the embryo.
 It occurs in arthropods.

 - Alecithal eggs: these are small and contain little yolk.